Close Menu

 Knowing that babies and children with cerebral palsy often need financial help right away, the SSA grants immediate SSI benefits to children who are likely to qualify for benefits.
 If your child has cerebral palsy and has severe problems speaking and trouble with hand and arm movements.
 Likewise, if they need braces to walk, then your child probably qualifies for “presumptive disability” benefits.

-If your child is an infant at an age not expected to speak or walk, the SSA will look at his motor and communicative development based on what is appropriate for his age.
-For more information, see our article on winning Childhood Cerebral Palsy SSI benefits for children.
+If your child is an infant at an age not expected to speak or walk, the SSA will look at his motor and communication development.
+They will compare his skills to other children based on what is appropriate for his age.
+Review winning Childhood Cerebral Palsy SSI benefits for children.

 WHAT RESEARCH IS BEING DONE TO CURE CEREBRAL PALSY?